pen-lang/pen/doc/src/references/language/packages.md

 ### Application packages

-Application packages build applications, often, of executable files.
-Application packages must have `main.pen` module files at their top directories.
+Application packages build applications often as executable files.
+Every application package must have a `main.pen` module file at its top directory.
 Those main modules have a `main` function that receives an argument of a `context` type and returns a `none` type.
 The `context` type is a record type containing context values of system packages with their field names of package names.
 For example, given system packages named `Http` and `Os`, a main function looks like the following.

 ```pen
 main = \(ctx context) none {